 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

-If you neglect to do these crane inspection requirements, not only will it affect your efficiency and reputation, it could lead to costly fines if OSHA were to perform an on-site audit.
-Give us a call now at 866-756-1200 or 866-756-1202 or contact us online.
+If you neglect to meet these crane inspection requisites, not only will your efficiency suffer, it could lead to fines if OSHA were to perform an on-site audit.
+Call us now at 866-756-1200 or 866-756-1202 or reach out to us online.

 Initial Overhead Crane Inspections For New Equipment in Macon County, IL and Throughout the Midwest

-Any updated, new, repaired, reinstalled, modified, or altered crane should be inspected to ensure compliance prior to the first use.
-For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can even operate the crane system.
+Any updated, new, repaired, reinstalled, modified, or altered crane should be inspected to ensure compliance before the first use.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can even operate the crane system.

-These inspections should be performed by experienced representatives in accordance with OEM recommendations to make sure all parts of the system have been tested and properly installed.
-These trained technicians must provide a written report of the results.
-At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
+These inspections should be performed by experienced representatives in accordance with OEM recommendations to ensure that all working components have been installed properly and functionally tested.
+These trained technicians must provide a full report on the findings.
+At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
 Reach out to us now or give us a call at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Macon County, IL area or elsewhere throughout the Midwest.

 Contact the Leading Overhead Crane Inspectors in Macon County, IL, Throughout the Midwest | Engineered Lifting Systems

-Let our overhead crane inspectors check out your overhead crane now.
-Once we complete the inspection, you can get back at it with the peace of mind knowing your overhead crane is up to government standards and your team is safe to do what they do best.
-An overhead crane at a standstill puts a costly halt to your project, as well as your deadline and your bottom line.
+Let our overhead crane inspectors take a look at your overhead crane today.
+Once we are finished, you can get back at it with the peace of mind knowing your overhead crane is up to government regulations and your team is safe to do what they do best.
+An inoperable overhead crane puts a costly halt to your worksite, as well as your deadline and your bottom line.
 Nobody wants that to happen.

-Engineered Lifting Systems has been providing Macon County, IL and Midwest businesses with OSHA-compliant crane services of any type, since that first day in 2004.
-To get begin a quote for overhead crane inspection, contact us or give our experienced specialists a call right now at 866-756-1200 or 866-756-1202.
+Engineered Lifting Systems has been providing Macon County, IL and Midwest businesses with OSHA-compliant crane services of all kinds, since that first day in 2004.
+To get started on a quote for overhead crane inspection, contact us or call our experienced specialists today at 866-756-1200 or 866-756-1202.